numba/llvmlite/docs/source/user-guide/ir/types.rst

         The type pointed to.

-Opaque pointers can be enabled by setting the environment variable:
+Opaque Pointers can be enabled in the IR layer by setting the environment
+variable:

 .. code:: bash

-   LLVMLITE_ENABLE_OPAQUE_POINTERS=1
+   LLVMLITE_ENABLE_IR_LAYER_TYPED_POINTERS=0

-or by setting the ``opaque_pointers_enabled`` attribute after importing llvmlite, but prior to using any of its functionality.
+or by setting the ``ir_layer_typed_pointers_enabled`` attribute after importing llvmlite, but prior to using any of its functionality.
 For example:

 .. code:: python

    import llvmlite
-   llvmlite.opaque_pointers_enabled = True
+   llvmlite.ir_layer_typed_pointers_enabled = False

    # ... continue using llvmlite ...

-When Opaque Pointers are enabled, the pointer type is represented using:
+When Opaque Pointers are enabled (by disabling Typed Pointers), the pointer type is represented using:

 .. class:: PointerType(addrspace=0)
    :no-index: